Ran-n/minecraft_info/content/en/_index.md

 ---

-Welcome to the most complete webpage about [minecraft](https://www.minecraft.net/) information.
+Welcome to the most complete webpage about <a href="https://www.minecraft.net/" target="_blank">minecraft</a> information.

 ## News!